 The maintenance of a Corporate Risk Register ensures that the Board's functions operate effectively under all assessable and identifiable risks.
-This was most recently reported to the Board by the Assessor & ERO on 28 February 2020 and is reviewed, updated and reported to the Board twice-yearly.
+This was most recently reported to the Board by the Assessor & ERO on 26 February 2021 and is reviewed, updated and reported to the Board twice-yearly.

 The Corporate Risk Register assesses the likelihood and impact of identifiable risks and provides actions to mitigate or minimise them.
 The Board's risks have been evaluated using a risk matrix, which involves multiplying the likelihood of occurrence of a risk by its potential impact.
-This produces an evaluation of risk as either 'low', 'moderate', 'high' or 'very high'.
+This produces an evaluation of risk as either Low, Moderate, High or Very High.
 Both High and Very High risks are viewed as significant.

-A total of 11 corporate risks are identified on the Corporate Risk Register.
-Of these, 8 are identified as High, or Very High risks and are summarised in the table that follows.
+A total of 12 corporate risks are now identified on the Corporate Risk Register.
+A separate risk relating to COVID-19 was identified and added to the 11 risks reported last year.
+Of these, eight are identified as High, or Very High risks and are summarised in the table that follows.